3D Secure: How to minimize fraud while maximizing conversion

 But Marc from Vaimo warns against rushing into custom development before you’ve evaluated what’s already available.
 “It’s common to build custom code and then realize 6 months down the line that the User Experience doesn’t work.
 Reworking the customer journey afterward is difficult and expensive.
 Make sure your team knows the platform inside and out so you can decide where to dedicate your resources.”

 Moritz from Eve Sleep also believes that the migration is a great opportunity to update the User Experience and functionalities.
 But make sure you have the data to back up your decisions.
 “We A/B tested both systems and split the traffic between the platforms to see how each change performed,” Moritz explains.

 "Get someone who hasn't seen the site and who doesn't know the code to test the processes."
 Vaimo

 Marc agrees: “Always conduct formal testing.
 Get someone who hasn’t seen the site and who doesn’t know the code to test the processes: Making a purchase, adding something to the cart, removing it etc. This helps uncover traps you’ve inadvertently set the customer, and how to avoid them.”

 Given the technical specifications of Magento, it’s likely that you’ll be outsourcing your migration from Magento 1 to Magento 2 to a consulting service.
 Sergey from Eltrino and Mark from Graze have some advice for getting the best out of your system integrators.

 “Find reliable partners with relevant experience.”
 Says Sergey.
-“Magento 2 is very different to Magento 1 and there’s no official Magento developer certification for version 2 yet.
-So it’s important to take the time to evaluate your developers’ expertise.
+“Magento 2 is very different to Magento 1 so it’s important to take the time to evaluate your developers’ expertise.
 Otherwise, things could be underestimated and deadlines missed or, in case of disaster, the project could even fail completely.”